Not sure if AWS S3 is the right cloud computing solution for you? Here we discuss all there is to know about the solution. Click for more information.

 what is AWS s3 glacier?

 This is a very low-cost storage service provided by AWS.
-Keep the data safely without the burden of high cost for as long as you want.
+Keep the data safe without the burden of high cost for as long as you want.
 There is no limitation on storage space that can be used.

 The same features we also get in S3 Glacier Deep Archive.
 Both S3 Glacier and S3 Glacier Deep Archive are almost the same.
 However, the key benefit is faster data retrieval in this case.